Sourjodipto/BombIT/README.md

 1. Python 3
 2. smtplib and sys package (which you can install with pip command)
 3. Having 'Access for less secure apps' enabled in the mail from which you want to send the mails.
-(You can find the option under the 'security' tabs in your google acount settings)
+(You can find the option under the 'security' tabs in your google account settings)

 # Usage